kubernetes-sigs/karpenter/designs/v1-api.md

 This works well in pre-prod environments where it’s nice to get auto-upgraded to the latest version for testing but is extremely risky in production environments.
 [Karpenter now recommends to users to pin AMIs in their production environments](https://karpenter.sh/docs/tasks/managing-amis/#option-1-manage-how-amis-are-tested-and-rolled-out:~:text=The%20safest%20way%2C%20and%20the%20one%20we%20recommend%2C%20for%20ensuring%20that%20a%20new%20AMI%20doesn%E2%80%99t%20break%20your%20workloads%20is%20to%20test%20it%20before%20putting%20it%20into%20production); however, it’s still possible to be caught by surprise today that Karpenter has this behavior when you deploy a EC2NodeClass and NodePool with an AMIFamily.
 Most notably, this is different from eksctl and MNG, where they will get the latest AMI when you first deploy the node group, but will pin it at the point that you add it.

 We no longer want to deal with potential confusion around whether nodes will get rolled or not when using an AMIFamily with no `amiSelectorTerms`.
-Users will still be able to set `bootstrapMode` to prescribe userData that they want auto-injected by Karpenter, but it will no longer cause a default AMI to be selected.
-Instead, users will be required to set `amiSelectorTerms` to pin to an AMI.
+Instead, `amiSelectorTerms` will now be required and a new term type, `alias`, will be introduced which allows users to select an EKS optimized AMI.
+Each alias consists of an AMI family and a version.
+Users can set the version to `latest` to continue to get automatic upgrades, or pin to a specific version.

 #### Moving `spec.template.spec.kubelet` into the NodeClass